marcelaulloa/sunshine_europe/README.md

 ```
 $ ./enable_apis.sh
 ```
-It might take some time until you start seeing several lines in the terminal indicatin "finish successfully".
+It might take some time until you start seeing several lines in the terminal indicating "finish successfully".

 Alternative:
 If your computer doesn't have a bash shell (like on Windows), you can go to the Google Cloud console, go to `APIs & Services` and manually make sure the following APIs are enabled: